thanhnamit/ntn-blog/content/post/2020-05-31-kotlin-for-java-developer.markdown

 }
 ```

-I only touch the surface here, but there are more in Kotlin that worth discovering.
+I only scratch the surface here, there are more in Kotlin that worth discovering.
 Kotlin ecosystem is expanding
 rapidly.
 Popular frameworks support the language (Spring, Gradle, Spark, Vert.x...) and many have been created from
 scratch with Kotlin (Ktor, RxKotlin, MockK...).

-Executable source code at: https://github.com/thanhnamit/rwsd-in-kotlin
+Executable source code can be found at: https://github.com/thanhnamit/rwsd-in-kotlin